Dseym/AlgorithmBooks/README.md

 ![alt text](/screenshots/2020-07-23_15.56.34.png "")
 ![alt text](/screenshots/2020-07-23_15.56.41.png "")

-Video about the plugin (in Russian) - URL.
+Video about the plugin (in Russian) - soon.

 # Compile
 1. Download the source code and upload it to Eclipse for example.